zera/Nips_MT/README.md

 Before you try to run the code plese read the sections below on randomness and data.

+Also, for the code to work, you need to create a folder named "output" in the src/ and the src/plotGenerator/ folders.

 ## Randomness
 The code provided in this repo uses C++11 random generation as standard for portability. *This is not intended!!* We strongly recommend that any user